What Is Breast Augmentation?

 Historically, studies have shown that placing implants above the muscle results in a capsular contracture rate roughly three times higher than placement below the muscle.
 As a result, most implants have traditionally been placed beneath the muscle.
 While textured implants were once used to reduce the contracture risk above the muscle, certain aggressively textured models were linked to a rare cancer called Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) and were subsequently withdrawn from the market.
 To date, there have been no confirmed cases of ALCL with smooth-walled implants, which are now the most commonly used.

-Motiva implants, which recently entered the U.S. market, are classified by the FDA as smooth-walled devices, yet feature a unique micro-textured surface.
+Motiva implants, which entered the U.S. market in 2024, are classified by the FDA as smooth-walled devices, yet feature a unique micro-textured surface.
 In 14 years of global use, they have had zero reported cases of ALCL.
 They also appear to significantly reduce the risk of capsular contracture—down to about 0.5%—comparable to rates seen with submuscular placement.
 This advancement gives patients the option to consider either placement: above or below the muscle.

 Choice of Incision?